yizhikan/sd-webui-mask-edge-edit/README.md

 You can see the same phenomenon near the skirt edge.

-After Mask Edge Editting, actually it is inpainting secondly, you will find the quality of edges become better.
+After Mask Edge Editting, actually it is second inpainting, you will find the quality of edges become better.
 Like this (img7)

 <img src="https://user-images.githubusercontent.com/56151705/231702341-ffb8f2b0-71ec-4362-9d6e-0fff0611d0d5.png"  width="400"/>